Tango Music

 We are often asked for advice and suggestions about Tango music – what to look for, what to buy etc.

-One thing for sure, genuine Argentine Tango is quite a “Niche” market – unless you know what you are looking for, buying “Tango’s Greatest Hits” from your local High Street store will most likely lead to disappointment.
+One thing for sure, although it is becoming better known and more popular, classic Argentine Tango music is quite a “Niche” market – unless you know what you are looking for, buying “Tango’s Greatest Hits” from your local High Street store will most likely lead to disappointment.

 Firstly, some of the main Tango Orchestras to check out on iTunes or Amazon mp3 (it’s also worth putting these names into You Tube)